The Rich Get Richer And The Poor Get Poorer: War On Wealth

 The Fed’s Victory and the Fragile Future: Reflections on Monetary Control

 What can we do?
-When discussing the probabilities of victory in the Second World War with King George VI, Joseph Hertz said: “ All the same Sir, I would put some of the Colonies in your wife’s name.”
+When discussing the probabilities of victory in the Second World War with King George VI, Joseph Hertz said: “ All the same, Sir, I would put some of the Colonies in your wife’s name.”
 In other words, he was even telling the King to spread his bets!

-This will earn the ire of every true gold bug, but I doubt whether a gold standard will ever return.
+This will earn the ire of every actual gold bug, but I doubt whether a gold standard will ever return.
 Times have changed; the battleground has moved on.
 Gold can still be a good investment, but like every investment, we should not become attached and regard it as a saviour.

 I will leave the final words to Sun Tzu:

-“One war cannot make sure of conquering”
+“One war cannot make sure of conquering.”

 © 2003 John Tyler